ansible/ansible-ui/framework/docs/GettingStarted.md

 ### Use PageLayout to control the layout in your pages

-The [PageLayout](https://github.com/ansible/ansible-ui/blob/main/framework/docs/PageLayout.md) is used as the container for the contents of the page.
+The [PageLayout](PageLayout.md) is used as the container for the contents of the page.
 It enables page components to leverage full page layout and scrolling of sub content.
-An example is a full page table that the page header, toolbar, column headers, and pagination stay fixed, but the rows of the table can scroll.
+An example is a full page table where the page header, toolbar, column headers, and pagination stay fixed, but the rows of the table can scroll.

 ```tsx
 <Page>